Sean Shahrokhnia, MA., C.Psych.

 She is trained in conducting psychological assessments and primarily works within the framework of Cognitive Behavioural Therapy (CBT) and Mindfulness-based interventions, with the ability to integrate elements of specialized treatments such as Dialectical Behaviour Therapy (DBT), and Acceptance and Commitment Therapy (ACT).

-Ms. Nigar Yunus holds a Master’s degree in Counselling Psychology and is a Registered Psychotherapist (Q), through the College of Registered Psychotherapists in Ontario (CRPO).
+Ms. Nigar Yunus holds a Master’s degree in Counselling Psychology and is a Registered Psychotherapist (Qualifying), through the College of Registered Psychotherapists in Ontario (CRPO).

 She offers professional therapeutic counselling to individuals, couples, families and groups in a safe, confidential and culturally supportive environment.
 She has experience in a variety of issues including: family crisis, parenting issues, abuse and trauma, communication, separation and divorce, grief and loss, anger, depression, anxiety, sexual orientation and gender identity and addiction.